Vaughan-Tarilta bridges project

 Project overview

-The existing timber bridge over the Loddon River was built in 1868 and has now reached the end of its life.
+The existing Vaughan-Tarilta road timber bridge over the Loddon River was built in 1868 and has now reached the end of its life.
 The bridge is in poor condition and was converted to a pedestrian bridge approximately 10 years ago.
 At the same time a ford /floodway capable of allowing vehicles to cross the river was constructed further downstream.
 This crossing now, in addition to emergency fire trucks, also allows local residents access across the Loddon River.

 Design considerations